caendesilva/Laradocgen/resources/docs/getting-started.md

 #### Publish the assets

-Next, publish the assets using
+Next, you need to publish the assets using
 ```bash
 php artisan vendor:publish --tag="laradocgen"
 ```

-Now you can see that some files and folders were created.
+This publishes the stylesheet, config, and also creates some sample files for you to get started quickly with.
 Here is a quick explanation about what they do

 ##### About the assets
 ![Image](media/gssh1.png)

 The main folder is in `resources/docs`.
 This is where we store all the markdown files.
 As you can see there is currently an `index.md` file.
 This will be converted into the `index.html`.

-We also have a media directory that stores images.
+We also have a media directory that stores images and the stylesheet.
+You can add custom styles here, but you may need to merge them manually when updating the package.

 Next, we have the `linkIndex.yml` which contains a simple list of the markdown filenames (without the extension).
 The order of these files determine the order they appear in the sidebar.